Equal employment opportunities: avoiding discrimination

 - Take action against staff who don't uphold your organization's principles

 If you're not sure how to create a policy, start by looking at those created by other nonprofits.
-Here are examples from GuideStar and The Nature Conservancy.
-You might also start with a sample policy statement — such as this example created by the Long Island Center for Nonprofit Leadership at Adelphi University — and tailor it to your nonprofit's needs.
+You might start with a sample policy statement—such as this example by the Long Island Center for Nonprofit Leadership at Adelphi University — and tailor it to your nonprofit's needs.

-Once you've created a policy for your nonprofit, regularly review and update it, share it with your entire staff, and train all supervisors and senior staff on how to apply it.
+Once you have created a policy for your nonprofit, regularly review and update it, share it with your entire staff, and train all supervisors and senior staff on how to apply it.
 Have your organization's leadership set an example by championing the policy and enforcing it.

 What are some best practices for ensuring compliance with an equal employment opportunity policy?